 - (2B) A person who contravenes subsection (2A) commits a separate contravention of that provision in respect of each day during which the contravention occurs (including the day the relevant civil penalty order is made or any later day). - (3) Subsections (1) and (2A) do not apply if the person: - (a) did not know; and - (b) could not, with reasonable diligence, have ascertained; that the service had an Australian-customer link.

-In the case of proceedings for an offence against subsection (1), the defendant bears an evidential burden in relation to the matters in subsection (3) (see subsection 13.3(3) of the Criminal Code).
+Note: A person who wishes to rely on this subsection bears an evidential burden in relation to the matter in this subsection (see subsection 13.3(3) of the Criminal Code and section 96 of the Regulatory Powers Act).